conradhuebler/SupraFit/README.md

 A detailed handbook will be provided as soon as possbile.

+## Acknowledgments
+Special thanks to Prof. M. Mazik [Insitut for organic Chemistry, TU Bergakademie Freiberg](https://tu-freiberg.de/fakultaet2/orgch) for her support.

+Special thanks to Dr. Sebastian Förster and Dr. Stefan Kaiserfor finding bugs and constructive feedback.

+Special thanks to the [Centre of Advanced Study and Research - Freiberg (GraFA)](https://tu-freiberg.de/grafa) for funding.
 ## Citation
-If you obtain results with SupraFit, I kindly ask to cite:
+If you obtain results with SupraFit, I kindly ask to include in your citation:

-C. Hübler, conradhuebler/SupraFit: 2019, Zenodo. [http://doi.org/10.5281/zenodo.3364570](http://doi.org/10.5281/zenodo.3364570)
+Conrad Hübler, 2019, DOI [10.5281/zenodo.3364569](https://doi.org/10.5281/zenodo.3364569).

-After publishing the detailed articles describing the used methods, please refer to them as well.

 ## Some notes
 - SupraFit prefers larger screens over smaller ones.
 1600x1200 or 1680x1050 is the recommended size.